Article Template

 ## Final Steps

-Make sure to include any final steps the user can take to confirm the procedure was done correctly.
+Make sure to include any final steps the user can take to confirm they executed the procedure correctly.

 Be specific!

-"Clicking *Generate Debug* compiles system information into a *.tar* file.
+"Click *Generate Debug* to compile the system information into a *.tar* file.

 A dialog opens to download the file to your local system."

-This is also a good place to put any troubleshooting tips, in case the user isn't seeing the expected result.
+This is a good place to put any troubleshooting tips, in case the user is not seeing the expected result.